-- Syllabus Content

-- Understanding repertoire

-- Knowledge and understanding of the possibilities of repertoire, and how to interpret and realise it in a live performance.

-- Devising dramatic material

-- Reflecting on the effectiveness of devising.

-- Acting skills

-- · Effectively communicating meaning to an audience
+- · Understanding repertoire - Knowledge and understanding of the possibilities of repertoire, and how to interpret and realize it in a live performance. - Devising dramatic material - Reflecting on the effectiveness of devising. - Acting skills - Effectively communicating meaning to an audience

 EXTERNAL = 40% Paper 1 2 hours 30 minutes The questions on this paper relate to pre-release material.
 The material consists of three stimuli and an extended extract from a play (or an abridged version of an entire play).
 Students devise a piece of drama based on one of the three stimuli and study the extract from the play.
-Students are required to have engaged with the pre-release material from the perspective of actor, director and designer, The question paper is structured as follows: Section A (30 marks) 6-8 short - answer questions on the extract from the play (20 marks) and 2 -4 question on the drama devised from their chosen stimulus (10 marks) Section B (25 marks) One longer-answer question from a choice of three on the extract from their chosen stimulus.
+Students are required to have engaged with the pre-release material from the perspective of actor, director and designer, The question paper is structured as follows: Section A (30 marks) 6-8 short - answer questions on the extract from the play (20 marks) and 2-4 questions on the drama devised from their chosen stimulus (10 marks) Section B (25 marks) One longer-answer question from a choice of three on the extract from a play.
+Section C (25 marks) One longer- answer question from a choice of three on the drama devised from their chosen stimulus.
 INTERNAL = 60% Practical Work Candidates submit three pieces of practical work.
 All practical work is recorded in front of a live audience One individual piece (3 - 5 minutes) - a performance of an extract from a play.
-Two group pieces (maximum 15 minutes each) - one performance of an extract from a play and one origina devised piece.
+Two group pieces (maximum 15 minutes each) - one performance of an extract from a play and one original devised piece.
 Minimum group size - 2, maximum group size - 6